 - Follow for Now

+I marshal the middle between Mathers and McLuhan.
 I’m an aging BMX and skateboarding zine kid.
 That’s where I learned to turn events and interviews into pages with staples.
-I have since written about music, media, and culture for over three decades for everything from magazines to blogs and journals to books.
+I have since written about music, media, and culture for over three decades for everything from magazines and blogs to journals and books.
 I hold a Ph.D. in Communication Studies from the University of Texas at Austin.
 I am currently a Visiting Assistant Professor at the University of Illinois-Chicago and a member of the Adjunct Faculty at Loyola University Chicago.
-As a boy, I solved the Rubik’s Cube competitively.
+As a child, I solved the Rubik’s Cube competitively.